pageseeder/pageseeder-email-sdk/README.md

-# pageseeder-emails
+# PageSeeder Email SDK

-This is a simple framework to help developers create customized PageSeeder email templates.
+This is a simple framework to help developers create customized email template for PageSeeder.

 For more info on PageSeeder emails see https://dev.pageseeder.com/guide/configuration/emails.html